Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     in the ``forward()`` or ``*_step()`` methods.
 For the same reason we cannot fully support :ref:`manual_optimization` with DP.
 Use DDP which is more stable and at least 3x faster.

-.. warning:: DP does not support the :meth:`~pytorch_lightning.core.hooks.ModelHooks.transfer_batch_to_device` hook.
+.. warning:: DP only supports scattering and gathering primitive collections of tensors like lists, dicts, etc.
-    It will not be called.
+    Therefore the :meth:`~pytorch_lightning.core.hooks.ModelHooks.transfer_batch_to_device` hook does not apply in this mode and will not be called.

 .. testcode::
     :skipif: torch.cuda.device_count() < 2